Last Updated on July 20, 2021 by Julia Wilson

 Is coleus toxic to cats?

 Coleus is toxic to cats.
-The toxic principles are volatile essential oils and an irritant sap.
+The toxic principles are volatile essential oils and an irritant sap which can cause gastrointestinal disturbances and mild dermatitis.

 What is coleus?